kennethleungty/kennethleungty/README.md

 # 👋 Hello there 👋

-- Great to have you here!
+- Great to have you here, and thanks for popping by!
-- I'm a data scientist by profession and pharmacist by training
+- My name is Kenneth, and I'm a data scientist by profession and pharmacist by training
 - I welcome you to join me on a data learning journey!
-Follow me on Medium (https://kennethleungty.medium.com) or reach out on LinkedIn (https://linkedin.com/in/kennethleungty)
+Feel free to give me a follow on Medium (https://kennethleungty.medium.com) or reach out to me on LinkedIn (https://linkedin.com/in/kennethleungty)
-- Feel free to explore the work I have done so far in the catalog below (arranged in alphabetical order)
+- The following catalog is a portfolio of the data science projects and topics I have worked on, so do go ahead and have a look!

 ## Table of Contents
 1. [Computer Vision](#computer-vision)